"

 Severe Anxiety

-The perceptual field of a person experiencing severe anxiety is greatly reduced.
-They may either focus on one particular detail or on many scattered details.
-They often have difficulty noticing what is going on in their environment, even if it is pointed out; they may appear dazed or confused with automatic behavior.
-Learning, problem-solving, and critical thinking are not possible at this level.
-Symptoms of the stress response intensify and may include hyperventilation, a pounding heart, insomnia, and a sense of impending doom.[7]
+In severe anxiety, the perceptual field is significantly diminished, causing the individual to focus on either one specific detail or many scattered details.
+They often have difficulty noticing what is going on in their environment, even if it is pointed out, and may appear dazed or confused, exhibiting automatic behavior.
+Learning, problem-solving, and critical thinking become impossible at this level.
+Symptoms of the stress response intensify and may include hyperventilation, a pounding heart, insomnia, and/or a sense of impending doom.[7]
 See Figure 9.2[8] for an artist’s rendition of severe anxiety.

 Panic